 In the case of a topology or a geometric network, the topology and geometric network objects are excluded from the child but all participating feature classes are included.
 Once you've created the replica, sending changes from the child to the parent automatically maintains features on the parent.
 Additional processing occurs on the parent to update topology dirty areas or maintain network connectivity.

 The extent of the replica area may be determined by one of the following:

 - The boundary of a currently selected graphic

 The options in the grid determine how many records from each layer or table will be replicated.
 In addition to excluding layers and tables from the list of data to replicate, you may also override the defaults for individual layers and tables.
 For example, if a selection set exists for a layer, you may choose to disregard that selection for this replica.
 By default, all layers are filtered by geometry, selection, definition query, or a combination of these.

 The default is to replicate all features in a layer.
 If you are interested in replicating only the schema, you can choose the Schema Only option under the Check Out column.

 For tables, if no other filters have been applied (for example, a selection), the default filter is Schema Only; only the schema for the table will be replicated.
-This option can be toggled on and off for tables using the All records for Tables / Schema only for tables toggle button at the bottom of the wizard.

 If you want to exclude a geometric network or topology from a replica, you must exclude all the participating layers; including just one layer results in the whole network or topology being replicated.